keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 I am very motivated to get as much of my stuff out of third party services as I can, because--to generalize based on GitHub and Apple--it's likely that no third party can be trusted with my data _even if they are already making money off of it_.
 I resolve to divest Apple and Google of my cloud data, GitHub of my source code, and `linode` of my miscellaneous.

-I talk to `[REDACTED]` about my feelings regarding GitHub Copilot, Apple, and cloud providers in general.
+I talk to <span class="redacted">Vlad</redacted> about my feelings regarding GitHub Copilot, Apple, and cloud providers in general.
 He offers to help me find a new option for hosting my data.
-Just a few days later he finds this computer next to the garbage chute, and with much excitement he calls me and gleefully announces, _“It turns on!”_
+Just a few days later he finds that computer next to the garbage chute, and with much excitement he calls me and cheerfully announces, _“It turns on!”_

 What luck!

 ## Keeping my data in the closet

 The computer sits in many pieces in my living room as I remove dust and await several shipments of spinning platter drives.
 Installing the array of drives to hold my media proves difficult: HP did not make this case amenable to changes or even provide much in the way of expansion bays.
-As a consequence, I now have a drive array that is free-floating within the case.
+As a consequence, I now have a bunch of drives that are free-floating within the case.
 No matter though, the drives are each `4TB`, and so heavy that they are held in place by the friction induced by their own mass and density alone.
 Later, for a short period, the computer carries the hostname `gravwell` because of the density these drives give it.

 I craft a script so that I can reproducibly install Arch Linux with disk encryption over `ssh`, comfortably iterating from my 2019 MacBook Pro until the installation looks correct.
 I nuke the computer and try again, just to be sure.
 Then several times more.

 Once the OS is installed to satisfaction, I carefully arrange the drives within the case, making sure the case can tolerate some degrees of tilt in any direction without the drives sliding out of place.
 To my surprise, the computer can be rotated a full 90&deg; in any direction, and the drives don't move _at all_.
 I place the computer inside of the bedroom closet, where I can plug it directly into the router.
 The computer is now _closet computer_.

 I spend some number of days iterating on _closet computer_ with an [Ansible playbook](https://bitsof.thisfieldwas.green/keywordsalad/ansibled/src/commit/2f8b5c99c51adeb2226d2e9e51cead6766448559/servers.yml#L1-L23) to get the configuration just right.
 As long as the data array remains intact, I can incrementally add new disks to it by appending the disks to the playbook configuration.
-If the data array is compromised, then I can nuke it and build anew just by running the playbook.
+If the data array is lost, then I can nuke it and build anew just by running the playbook. _(To be clear, I lose data if this happens.)_

 My goal with this playbook is primarily to retain a living snapshot of _closet computer_'s configuration.
 A secondary goal is to be able to provision a replacement system if the computer should ever cease to work.
 In my head I imagine the happy path for such an event looks like this:

 1. A few keystrokes.
 2. I then grab a coffee while the playbook runs.
 3. When the playbook is complete, I can power off the computer.
-4. I plug the drive array into it.
+4. I plug the drives into it.
 5. I turn on the new _closet computer_.
 Huzzah.

 Configuration management is Ansible's primary domain, it does this very well, and I now use it for my current three Linux-based systems.

 > I both nuke and enjoy rebuilding my Arch Linux-powered _thonkpad_ on occasion.
 All changes I make to it are managed through its associated playbook.
+I use Arch Linux, btw.

-## Software and Hardware
+## Hosting from inside the closet

 _closet computer_ hosts a small set of services: